vicentepsn/waes_assigment/README.md

 1. Send a Http **PUT** request to the endpoint `(server:port)/v1/diff/{id}/left`, informing the Id in the Uri and a Base64 Enconded string as a **RequestBody** parameter type with média type `application/json`.
 2. Send a Http **PUT** request to the endpoint `(server:port)/v1/diff/{id}/right`, informing the Id in the Uri and a Base64 Enconded string as a **RequestBody** parameter typewith média type `application/json`.
 3. Send a Http **GET** request to the endpoint `(server:port)/v1/diff/{id}`, informing the Id in the Uri.

+## Implementation details

+The storage is only in memory.
+The repository class ComparableEncodedDataRepositoryInMemory implements the contract IComparableEncodedDataRepository.
+Then, it can easilly be replaced by another storage implementation.